- More than one million records with new content added monthly

 Detailed Coverage of a Wide Variety of Publications and Media

-RILM Abstracts of Music Literature features a wealth of content from the early 1800s through the present with some content coverage extending back as far as the late 18th century.
-Updated monthly, the database includes coverage of relevant articles from thousands of journals, many of which are not specifically devoted to music.
+RILM Abstracts of Music Literature features a wealth of content from the early 1800s through the present.
+Updated monthly, the database includes coverage of relevant publications.

 In addition to journal articles, RILM Abstracts of Music Literature covers a variety of publication and media types including essay collections, conference proceedings, critical editions of music, digital media, dissertations, monographs, online resources, reference materials, reviews, and technical drawings of instruments.
 Sound recordings and motion pictures that present the results of scholarly research or fieldwork are also included.

-Citations in RILM Abstracts of Music Literature represent publications in 171 languages, originating in 174 countries.
+Citations in RILM Abstracts of Music Literature represent publications in 143 languages and from 178 countries.
 Titles of works are translated into English, and the majority of records have English abstracts.
 Increasingly, records feature abstracts in the original language of publication.
 Roman and non-roman scripts are also represented in RILM Abstracts of Music Literature.

 Bring the full force of RILM’s international database and powerful search techniques to bear on your music research projects.